cloudfoundry/csb-brokerpak-gcp/docs/draft-release-notes.md

 ### New feature:
 - The `BROKERPAK_UPDATES_ENABLED` feature flag is always turned on, so the HCL used when managing a service instance is always the latest taken from the brokerpak.

 ### Fix:
+- All service offerings and plans are highlighted to be at a Beta lifecycle state.